acend/container-basics-training/content/en/docs/09/_index.md

 From the [previous lab](../08/):

-> Question: Can I somehow link the containers together, so they can talk to each other?
+> Question: Can I somehow link the containers together, so that they can talk to each other?

 Answer: Yes, you can!
 Here's how it works.